Cantera/cantera-website/pages/science/reactors/reactors.rst

                   .. container:: card-text

-                     Derivations of governing equations for an Ideal Gas Constant Pressure Reactor.
-                     A reactor where all gasses follow the ideal gas law, pressure is held constant, and temperature is the energy equation state variable.
+                     A reactor where the pressure is held constant by varying the volume, specialized for ideal gas mixtures.
+The state variables are the mass, temperature,  and species mass fractions.

             .. container:: card